EfeKara1/KinesisDynamoDBIMDB/README.md

 1. **Kinesis Producer**: Reads IMDB data and sends it to Kinesis Firehose.
 2. **Kinesis Firehose**: Delivers streaming data to an S3 bucket.
 3. **Amazon S3**: Stores the streamed data.
+4. **Amazon DynamoDB**: A fully managed NoSQL database service where the processed data is stored.
 ## Setup Instructions

 ### Prerequisites